edocrippaofficial/MiaHotStart/docs/config.md

 ### `customHealthzRouteHandler`
 - Required: false
-- Default: `undefined`

 The Fastify handler used for the route `/-/healthz`.
 It is used by Kubernetes to know if the service is still alive and healthy, so reply accordingly to this.

-Example: if you are connected to a Kafka server link this reply to the status of the connection to the Kafka broker, so that Kubernetes will kill the pod and recreate a new one if the connection drops.
+Example: if you are connected to Kafka link this reply to the status of the connection to the Kafka broker, so that Kubernetes will kill the pod and recreate a new one if the connection drops.

 The default value is: